ESSS/clcache-builder/README.md

 ## How to update to a new version

 The version in the first line of the `appveyor.yml` file should be changed to the new version.

+Artifacts are published by AppVeyor from builds in the `master` branch.
+These artifacts should be uploaded to a new GitHub release, and the `.nuspec` package uploaded to Chocolatey.

 ## How it works